LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Overview
 --------

-The `lgtunit.lgt` file contains a simple framework for defining and running unit tests in Logtalk.
-The `lgtunit_messages.lgt` file defines the default message translations.
+The `lgtunit.lgt` source file contains a simple framework for defining and running unit tests in Logtalk.
+The `lgtunit_messages.lgt` source file defines the default message translations.
 For more information on these entities, open the `docs/tools.html` file in a web browser.

+All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

 Compiling and loading unit tests